 In addition to each weekly module, students are required to respond to discussion questions on Blackboard.
 These are listed in the folder "Weekly Discussion Questions" and cross-listed on the Discussion Board.
-For each question, students must post an original response and respond to a peer's post-each student must create a 'thread' and post a response to someone else's thread in the forum.
-The posts are an alternative to a written assignment and serve as a substitute for a longer course paper.
-Students should put serious effort into the discussion responses.
-Discussions are a critical component of the course-they encourage civil online debates, enable the instructor to elaborate on topics and clarify questions, and provide a starting place for developing the opinion piece.
+For each question, students must post an original response and respond to a peer's post-each student must create a 'thread' and post a response to someone else's thread in the forum by the given due date.
 Discussion questions will be graded based on the length and breadth of the responses and the extent to which students engage one another on the question.
 The final grade for discussions will be an average across all of the responses, with incomplete questions receiving a zero.
+A separate prompt that provides additional information will be posted on Blackboard.